colour-science/colour/docs/basics.rst

 Basics
 ======

-This page puts an emphasis on basic but important to understand concepts of **Colour**.
+This page puts an emphasis on basic concepts of **Colour**, those are important to understand.

 .. contents:: Table of Contents
     :local: